jeff5/very-slow-jython/docs/src/site/sphinx/architecture/descriptors.rst

 In the Java implementation,
-a ``PyWrapperDescr`` that appears in the dictionary of the ``PyType``, is created from a single unique table of ``SlotDef`` entries, and information particular to the implementing class.
+a ``PyWrapperDescr`` that appears in the dictionary of the ``PyType``, is created by a member of the ``Slot`` object (and ``enum``), and information particular to the implementing class.

+This ``enum`` replaces the ``slotdef`` table in CPython.
 We differ from CPython slightly in that a ``PyWrapperDescr`` is created because a Java method exists with the right name and signature, and then the slot in the ``PyType`` is filled as a result.
+(CPython does it the other way round: fills the type slot, which causes creation of a wrapper.)

 The ``PyWrapperDescr`` contains a reference to the target Python type, the method name, and a handle to the implementation compatible with the slot.

-The class ``SlotDef``
-(variously known as ``wrapperbase`` and ``slotdef`` in CPython) is somewhat like our ``Slot`` enum class, but there may be more than one per slot.
+A major difference from CPython is that members ``Slot``, and special method names defined in the Python data model, are in one-to-one correspondence.
+The member ``Slot.op_<name>`` contains the information necessary to create a descriptor, type slot and wrapper for ``__<name>__``, exclusively and completely.

 ..  note::
-    If we can resolve the competition for slots and names that CPython has, in favour of a one-to-one alignment of slots and special method names, then ``Slot`` as seen in the ``evo3`` experiments and ``SlotDef`` as we need it can be the same thing.
+    We resolved the competition for slots and names that CPython has, in favour of a one-to-one alignment of slots and special method names, in the ``evo4`` experiments.

-    We cannot depart from the Python data model to achieve this.
-    But we do not have to reproduce the CPython approach internally, or depart from the data model where CPython does (slightly).
+    Not every slot has been implemented,
+    but enough of the hard cases to provide confidence.
-    Jython 2 seems to do this without violating to the data model, naming its slot functions after the special functions.
+    Jython 2 also does roughly this without violating the data model, naming its implementation methods after the special functions.

 CPython Structures
 ------------------

-We have an idea to diverge a little from CPython at this point, so as a reference we look at how calling a slot wrapper works in CPython.
+Although we diverge a little from CPython, as a reference we look at how calling a slot wrapper works in CPython.

 In CPython, each ``slotdef`` (also known as ``struct wrapperbase``) identifies its slot in the type object by an ``offset`` field,